 Tell your doctor if you are pregnant or breastfeeding.

 How should I use glatiramer?

 Glatiramer is injected under the skin.
 A healthcare provider may teach you how to properly use the medication by yourself.
+Do not inject into the same place two times in a row.
 Glatiramer injections are given either daily or 3 times per week, depending on your dose.

 Read and carefully follow any Instructions for Use provided with your medicine.
 Do not use glatiramer if you don't understand all instructions for proper use.
 Ask your doctor or pharmacist if you have questions.

 If you are using an autoinjector, make sure it is the right one.
 You can get the wrong dose if you use the incorrect autoinjector.
 Talk to your doctor or pharmacist if you have any questions.

 Store the prefilled syringes in the refrigerator.
 Do not freeze.
 Throw away any syringe that has been frozen.

 Take the medicine out of the refrigerator and let it reach room temperature for 20 minutes before injecting your dose.